nuta/operating-system-in-1000-lines/website/en/05-hello-world.md

 }
 ```

-In addition, let's create a new `kernel.h` file and define a structure to return the results of SBI processing.
+Also, create a new `kernel.h` file and define the return value structure:

 ```c:kernel.h
 #pragma once